mrled/backup-swarm-vol/readme.markdown

     # | | | | |
       0 2 * * *

-Modify this by specifying the `BACKUP_SCHEDULE` variable in crontab format.
+Modify this by specifying a new `BACKUP_SCHEDULE` variable in crontab format.
 For instance, this will back up at 4:30 AM every Saturday instead:

     -e BACKUP_SCHEDULE:"15 4 * * 6"